microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_cmake_install.md

 ---
 title: vcpkg_cmake_install
-description: Build and install a CMake project.
+description: Use vcpkg_cmake_install to build and install a CMake project. ms.date: 11/30/2022
 ---
 # vcpkg_cmake_install

 Build and install a CMake project.